『Mindfulness for Busy Minds: Daily Practices for Focus』のカバーアート

 2 分

 Thank you for practicing with me today.
-If this resonated, please subscribe to Mindfulness for Busy Minds.
-Together, we're learning to navigate our inner landscapes with grace and presence.
+If this resonated with you, please subscribe to Mindfulness for Busy Minds.
+Together, we're learning to navigate our inner landscapes with greater ease and awareness.

 続きを読む 一部表示